-Along these lines - and especially given the planned senior resident community on-site - care should be taken to ensure that the development promotes a functional, safe, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
-This includes the project's Cameron Madison Alexander Boulevard frontage, where pedestrians will have to navigate five curb cuts (Driveways 2, 3, 4, 5 and 6) and associated vehicular movements within one block.
-The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
+Along these lines, care should be taken to ensure that the development promotes a functional, safe, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
+The development team is encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
 In general, the project proposes significant pedestrian amenities on key frontages and internal driveways.